-The Atlantic is looking for a Senior Frontend Engineer to join its Product Engineering team in our DC or NYC office to help build the future of journalism.
+The Atlantic is looking for a Senior Frontend Engineer to join its Product Engineering team in our DC office to help build the future of journalism.
 The Atlantic is a digital-first media company with over 160 years of history and 36 million readers a month.
 As a senior member of the frontend team, you will help refine our development processes as well as building and improving new features on the frontend.

 We work on a cross-functional team with product managers, designers to build creative and engaging new features that support The Atlantic’s journalism and are accessible and performant.
 We use a wide range of technologies including Nunjucks, SCSS, and Express and we are constantly evaluating how new technologies can help improve our workflow.
 As a team, we value curiosity and flexibility over specific technical experience.